Lightstreamer/Lightstreamer-kafka-connector/README.md

 To manually install Kafka Connect Lighstreamer Sink Connector to a local Confluent Platform and run it in [_standalone mode_](https://docs.confluent.io/platform/current/connect/userguide.html#standalone-mode):

-1. Get the connector zip file `lightstreamer-kafka-connect-lightstreamer-1.0.0.zip` from the [latest release page](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases/).
+1. Get the connector zip file `lightstreamer-kafka-connect-lightstreamer-1.0.0.zip` from the [release page](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases/download/v1.0.0/lightstreamer-kafka-connect-lightstreamer-1.0.0.zip).
 Alternatively, check out this repository and run the following command from the [`kafka-connector-project`](kafka-connector-project/) folder:

    ```sh
    $ ./gradlew connectDistZip